therossee/ThesisManagement-Group09/README.md

 ### SEARCH FOR THESIS PROPOSALS
 - HTTP Method: `GET` URL `/api/thesis-proposals`
 - Description: Obtains list of all the thesis proposals for the course of study of the logged student.
-- Details: Routes only for logged student
+- Details: Routes only for logged students
 - Request body: _None_
 - Response: `200 OK` (success)
 - Response body: Some metadata (number of proposals found) and an array of objects, each one containing info on a proposal.